sanjiv-ranchod/website_test/index.md

     <div class="about-text">
       <p> Hi there, my name is Sanjiv and welcome to my academic webpage!
 A bit about me...</p>
       <p>
-      I am a PhD student in Category Theory at the University of Cambridge (United Kingdom), under the supervision on Professor Marcelo Fiore.
+      I am a PhD student in Category Theory at the University of Cambridge (United Kingdom), under the supervision on <a href="https://www.cl.cam.ac.uk/~mpf23/">Professor Marcelo Fiore</a>.
 My broad research interests are in Categorical Logic and Categorical Algebra.
       </p>
       <p>
       More specifically, I am working currently on category theoretic models of substructural theories - such as Lawvere theories and symmetric operads - as substitution algebras and substitution monoids, generalisations of species of structure, and abstract syntax of binding and second-order theories.
 I often make use of aspects of symmetric monoidal- and 2-category theory.
 I also work on internal category theory in the context of categorical algebra.